cyfyifanchen/yifanchen.github.io/_posts/2016-04-30-the-new-macbook-pro.md

 **Gaming and Graphics**: Yes, you can always buy a cheaper Windows machine that runs games better.
 The truth is that both developers and game makers think Mac Gaming is a joke.
 With very limited market need, lack of developers, insufficient recourse made Mac Gaming how it is today.
 But like it or not, it might not be a joke for long.
 Apple announced its own graphic technology, Metal, at WWDC 2014.
 It has been widely adopted by developers on iOS.
 The result is amazing.
 Same time, Apple planned to implement Metal to OSX as well.
 I can't say that Mac Gaming will become a thing and potentially replace PC Gaming.
 But, in a tech world, anything is a possibility.

 *Our version for personal computing has always been that the most powerful technology should deliver incredible capability without the complexity.* The boundary of software and hardware is zero to Apple, it is also what driving Apple to make technology powerful and yet reachable.
-With it's ecosystem, stunning industrial design and unlimited innovation, I can't wait to see the new MacBook Pro.
+With its ecosystem, stunning industrial design, and unlimited innovation, I can't wait to see the new MacBook Pro.